ibm-build-lab/terraform-ibm-cloud-pak/roks/README.md

 ### Building a new ROKS cluster

-Add rule to provision the [roks](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/roks) module.
+Add a `module` block to provision the [roks](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/roks) module.
 Set `source` to `git::https://github.com/ibm-hcbt/terraform-ibm-cloud-pak.git//roks`.
 Then pass the input parameters depending of the infrastructure to deploy the cluster:

 - **IBM Cloud Classic**